Ba3a-G/Smart-Links/CONTRIBUTING.md

 Also, please go through the [legal jibber jabber](#code-of-conduct) before interacting with our project.

+## Goal 🎯
+To make a full fledged smart URL shortener.

 ## How to contribute❓
 1. Fork the repository
 2. Make a new branch